 - Try different locations like cafes or the library to find what suits you best.

 How to stick to my work schedule?

-Another key to success as a remote work accountant is to stick to a schedule.
+Sticking to a schedule is another key to success as a remote work accountant.
 This means setting regular work hours and sticking to them as much as possible.
 A consistent routine will help you stay focused and productive and maintain a healthy work-life balance.

 Family members or pets can be a distractive factor when working from home.
 It can be challenging for those who need a quiet and focused workspace.
 The solution is to tell your family you need peace during working hours.
 Giving your family or pets attention at a particular time is an excellent way to incorporate hourly breaks into your work day.

-- Create a consistent routine for your work day to fulfill your daily working hours.
+- Create a consistent routine for your work day to fulfil your daily working hours.

 - Set up boundaries for family members or other distractions at home.

 How can technology help a remotely working accountant?